NissimHadar/hifi/BUILD_UWP.md

 If you don’t have Community or Professional edition of Visual Studio 2017, download [Visual Studio Community 2017](https://www.visualstudio.com/downloads/).

-When selecting components, check "Desktop development with C++."
+When selecting components, select both "Desktop development with C++" and "Universal Windows Platform development".
 Also check "Windows 8.1 SDK and UCRT SDK" and "VC++ 2015.3 v140 toolset (x86,x64)" on the Summary toolbar on the right.

 ### Step 2.
 Installing CMake